areas-boot-camp-challenges/09-readme-generator/output/README.md

 ## Features
-- Generates a professional, comprehensive README.
+- Generates a README for you.
-- Includes a LICENSE.
+- Generates a LICENSE file for you too.
-- Provides you with boilerplate content and guidance.
+- Provides boilerplate content and guidance.

 ## Installation